Have you ever wondered how to use both the timeless grays and calm blues at the same time?

 It’s no wonder that this category has become immensely popular in the interior design industry!

-More and more homeowners want to paint their prized living spaces with ‘cool gray paint colors’ with a slight blue undertone in them.
+More and more homeowners want to paint their prized living spaces with ‘cool gray paint colors from Sherwin Williams’ with a slight blue undertone in them.

 Well yes, just like dusty pinks – these dusty blues have made a lot of headlines in recent times…and they’re still going strong.